 He attended Cardinal Hayes High School in the Bronx, and also attended a preparatory seminary.
 However, he failed out of the seminary after only a year.
 Abandoning his desire to became a priest, Scorsese instead enrolled in Washington Square College (now called the College of Arts and Science) at New York University (NYU), and graduated with a Bachelor of Arts degree in English in 1964.
 He then continued his education at graduate school, and graduated in 1968 with an M.F.A. in film from NYU's School of the Arts (now called the Tisch School of the Arts).
 While earning his M.F.A., he shot short films like "What's a Nice Girl Like You Doing in a Place Like This?"
 (1963) and "The Big Shave" (1967).
 His first feature-length film was "Who's That Knocking at My Door" (1967), starring his fellow NYU students Harvey Keitel and Thelma Schoonmaker.

-Through a combination of his passion for film and his experience of growing up on rough New York streets, Martin was inspired to direct his breakthrough feature 'Mean Streets' which became the first of many collaborations with actor Robert De Niro.
-Having made this film, Martin now had the money he needed to film Taxi Driver, a project which was difficult to get off the ground but which became a surprising box office success and found itself nominated for several Oscars.
+Through a combination of his passion for film and his experience of growing up on rough New York streets, Scorsese was inspired to direct his breakthrough feature "Mean Streets" (1973), which became the first of many collaborations with actor Robert De Niro.
+After the success of Mean Streets, Martin now had the money he needed to film Taxi Driver, a project which was difficult to get off the ground but which became a surprising box office success and ended up being nominated for several Oscars.